Revolutionary Empowering Technology

 About UsWe make a difference, for children and youth and for the world at large

-Established in 2019, Be Your Best Self (BYBS) is a social enterprise based in the areas of education, early career and leadership development, developmental psychology, climate change education, and gaming.
-Founded by Stefania Maggi, an academic and child rights advocate, the genesis of BYBS came from a desire to empower children and youth through education of their rights and climate change education and the ability to shape their own future from an early age.
-Stefania invited Lisa Anna Palmer to join as her co-founder and Chief People Officer.
-Lisa is an entrepreneur and a career and leadership expert passionate about growing a generation of socially responsible leaders who care about people and the planet.
-Together with their valued team and collaborators, Stefania and Lisa are growing an enterprise devoted to helping children and youth around the globe to be their best selves, and live their best lives, for today and tomorrow.
+Established in 2019, Be Your Best Self (BYBS) is based in the areas of early career development, climate change education, and gaming.
+Founded by Stefania Maggi, an academic and child rights advocate, the genesis of BYBS came from a desire to empower children and youth through education of their rights and climate change and to enable them to shape their own future from an early age.

-BYBS’s products and services are developed in light of the most up-to-date, cutting-edge, interdisciplinary sciences relevant to early career and leadership development, child development, climate change education, and diversity & inclusion.
+BYBS’s experiences are developed in light of the most up-to-date, cutting-edge, interdisciplinary sciences relevant to early career development, child development, climate change education, and social justice.

 To make sure that every single young person on the planet has a fair chance of being their best self.